 Once again I am posting a marriage miracle story.
 The story is true, but the names have been changed.
-I pray that Judy’s story will encourage you to love your husband, even if he has difficulty receiving God’s healing.
+I pray that Dianna’s story will encourage you to love your husband, even if he has difficulty receiving God’s healing.
 This is only possible as we love with the love of the Lord and as we “remain in His love.”

 A friend of mine who has encouraged me often to love my husband and allow God to heal my soul when he hurts me has troubles in her own marriage of 35 years.
-Here is what Judy writes:
+Here is what Dianna writes:

 “God has sustained me for this very long journey of walking alone emotionally.
 I believe Dave came to salvation about two years ago, and that has made a difference!
 He is alive in Christ now, but he has so much emotional wounding he never dealt with because he didn’t want to see it and feel that horrible pain of trauma all over again.
 I have been able to often enter into God’s sufferings as I felt the distance of Dave’s heart and his not caring and not even trying to connect.
 Isn’t that just what agony the Father feels as we ignore His heart reaching to us?

 “It takes a person who is willing to allow God to show them what’s under the memory cloud—to lift the ‘lid.’
 For me it’s to be a wife who can help him feel safe to lift the lid of his own pain.
 It feels often like I am playing a mother role with the broken-hearted little boy who got stuck at age five emotionally where he was first abandoned.

 “What that looks like in a conversation might be like this:.